 Diabetes patients who have been hospitalized with injuries after being prescribed Invokana are now faced with figuring out who is responsible for their kidney failures and mounting medical bills.

-Let the experienced dangerous drug attorneys at OAL who have decades of experience help you identify which companies to hold accountable for your injuries.
-Filing an Invokana lawsuit can help bring financial stability back into your life.
+Let the experienced Cincinnati Invokana lawyers at OAL who have decades of experience help you identify which companies to hold accountable for your injuries.
+Filing a lawsuit can help bring financial stability back into your life.

 At the law firm of O’Connor, Acciani and Levy, we are not afraid to take on large companies, no matter how much money they have.
 We help injured victims who reside in Ohio and Northern Kentucky.